The Shops at Ledgewood Commons: 2016–present: The Shops at Ledgewood Commons

-On December 6, 2018, Walmart announced that it would demolish its current store at the Shops at Ledgewood Commons for a new modern supercenter store.
+In December 2018, Walmart announced that it would demolish its current store at the mall and replace it with a new modern supercenter store.
 The old store closed on May 10, 2019, and Walmart started construction on the new store in June 2019, which opened on October 7, 2020, Walmart had originally planned to open on October 17, 2020, but construction finished early and the opening date was moved sooner.

 In 2019, Lemon Tree Hair Salon opened in the former Pizza Hut.

-On January 16, 2019, 24 Hour Fitness announced that it would open a gym at the mall.
-However, on August 27, 2020, the company pulled out of the project due to the company filing for bankruptcy.
+In January 2019, 24 Hour Fitness announced that it would open a gym at the mall.
+However, in August 2020, the company pulled out of the project after the company filing for bankruptcy.

-That same day, Barnes & Noble permanently closed its location at the mall, after being at Ledgewood from 1994 to 2020.
+Also in August 2020, Barnes & Noble closed its first location at the mall, after being at Ledgewood from 1994 to 2020.

 On September 9, 2020, Burlington Department Store announced it would officially open a store at the new mall.

-On October 7, 2020, it was announced that At Home would open in the space where 24 Hour Fitness was going to be.
+In October 2020, it was announced that At Home would open in the space where 24 Hour Fitness was going to be.